ilia-spiridonov/nanoctx/docs/overview.md

 ### Approach 1

-The most straightforward and naive approach is of course to just pass it all the way down manually, through all layers and components.
+The most straightforward and naive approach is of course to just pass it all the way down manually, through all MFEs and components.
 In practice, this kind of approach quickly becomes very hard to maintain, so it doesn't scale.
 This problem is what is known as "prop drilling" (React term).